owncloud-docker/openshift/README.md

-# OpenShift
+# ownCloud: OpenShift

 **The current status of the templates is not stable, be aware the the templates will change soon!**

 This repository stores some simple templates to deploy ownCloud on OpenShift.
 If you find an issue or if you got an idea how to improve the template feel free to open an issue on this repository.